 Western Intervention In The Great Lakes (Part 2)

-	The second of a three-part series examines regional destabilisation and the politics of ethnicity in the aftermath of the Rwandan genocide.
+The second of a three-part series examines regional destabilization and the politics of ethnicity in the aftermath of the Rwandan genocide

 by Carol Jean Gallo

 An earlier article provided an overview of the shifting constellations of domestic and international forces that have shaped the history of Africa's Great Lakes region—in particular, Rwanda and the Democratic Republic of Congo—since the 1960s.
 It traced the story up to the Rwandan Patriotic Front (RPF)'s taking power in Rwanda after the genocide in 1994, and the subsequent flight of some two million Hutu refugees— including tens of thousands of Interahamwe, the militia which orchestrated the genocide—to eastern Congo.

 The presence of ex-Rwandan Army (FAR) and Interahamwe exacerbated local conflicts over land and citizenship in the eastern DRC.
 This article—the second of a three-part series—provides an overview of these dynamics and Western involvement in them.